 Wisdom teeth is a common phrase you probably have heard.
-You yourself may have even had them removed when you were a teen, but do you really know what they are?
+You yourself may have even had wisdom teeth removed when you were a teen, but do you really know what they are?
 Why do they cause so many people such discomfort — to the point where extraction is the only way to maintain dental health?

 Here we will answer these questions and maybe bring a little insight into these not-so-wise teeth.